 The programme educated 30 young women and men from Antioquia and other regions of Colombia on how to organise quality football and social activities as a tool to promote reconciliation and coexistence.
 The participants were selected by well-established NGOs such as ICRC, Terre des Hommes and organisations from the Colombian Soccer And Peace network.

-Up to date, the programme in Colombia benefits some 9,000 children.
+According to data in 2019, the programme in Colombia now benefits more than 13,000 children.

 Our Young Coaches are community leaders and role models in less privileged societies.
 They commit themselves to support the children of their communities by conveying important social topics (conflict resolution, inclusion, HIV prevention, etc.) through football.
 Each of the Young Coaches represents a unique personal story.